 If you aren’t familiar with cryptojacking you are not alone.
 Most people aren’t, and that is one of the reasons it is thriving.
-The hackers behind it are doing everything they can to keep it hidden so that it doesn’t become a major focus for a company’s security efforts.
+The hackers behind it are doing everything they can to keep it hidden so that it doesn’t become a major focus of a company’s security efforts.

 What is Cryptojacking?

 Cryptojacking is just what it sounds like.
-It is a hacker hijacking your cloud instance and using its power to mine crypto currency.
+It is a hacker hijacking your cloud instance and using its power to mine cryptocurrency.
 The most popular cryptocurrency that is being mined through this form of hacking is Monero.